-As part of its effort to structure business processes and activities, the Project Management Office ensures that a reliable and powerful information technology system is in place and is being used to manage project activity.
+As part of its effort to structure business processes and activities, the Project Management Office ensures the use of a reliable and powerful information technology system to manage project activity.
 If warranted, it will choose and implement a new professional PPM software.
 Most PMOs these days favor cloud-based solutions that can be accessed anywhere, anytime, on any device.

 Such project management systems centralize data and provide comprehensive, real-time visibility over what is going on with projects, sharpening the image of project and portfolio status and health.
 They also consolidate information about resource availability and future capacity, about interdependencies, and about risks and issues.
-All that data can be harnessed using advanced analytics in order to speed up and improve decision-making.
+All that data can be harnessed using advanced analytics, to speed up and improve decision-making.